Projeto-Pindorama/mitzune/README.txt

 # What is the main idea?
-The main idea is that you have a prefix (~/mitzune) where you can extract/copy another UNIX-like (or anything with chroot support) operating system of same architecture root files (which can be saved on an tarball) and then configure it.
+The main idea is that you have a prefix (~/mitzune) where you can extract/copy another UNIX-like (same-kernel, in case of a Linux host, of course) operating system of same architecture root files (which can be saved on an tarball) and then configure it.
 After that, in theory, you'd just need to run Mitzune + the prefix name + the operation.